Extreme Noise Terror

-In 1987, ENT came to the attention of John Peel, on the recommendation of fellow Ipswich group The Stupids.
+In 1987, Extreme Noise Terror came to the attention of John Peel, on the recommendation of fellow Ipswich group The Stupids.
 After watching them at the Caribbean Centre in Ipswich, Peel offered them their first (of four) "Peel Sessions" for BBC Radio 1, a second Peel Session was recorded the following May.

 The drum stool was then replaced by former Napalm Death drummer Mick Harris, although he left soon afterward to form Scorn to be replaced by Tony "Stick" Dickens (ex-Doom).
 Clay would then be the next to leave and replaced by Mark Gardener.
 The debut album, A Holocaust in Your Head (1989) then followed.

 Further radio support from John Peel brought the band to the attention of Bill Drummond of the act The KLF.
 Drummond asked Extreme Noise Terror to re-record a version of The KLF's hit single 3 a.m.
 Eternal, with the intention of the band performing live on the Top of the Pops television show that Christmas.
 The BBC, however, felt that the song was inappropriate for broadcast on daytime television and refused to air it, leading to The KLF to boycott the show.
 The single eventually saw limited edition release through 'KLF Communications' and won Single of the Week from both the NME and Melody Maker.